jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 - Js\_of\_ocaml: [0138bfe](https://github.com/jchavarri/jsoo-react-realworld-example-app/commit/0138bfedddc1e57237ffe9a9a53a07aea9f73bf6)
 - ReScript: [2c319d9](https://github.com/jchavarri/jsoo-react-realworld-example-app/commit/2c319d933a5025e11a0a12e6abb804130659cc7a)

-For each case, all components in [the main `App` component](https://github.com/jchavarri/jsoo-react-realworld-example-app/blob/0138bfedddc1e57237ffe9a9a53a07aea9f73bf6/src/app.ml#L20-L28) were comment, and then uncomment progressively, while running these commands on each step of the way:
+For each case, all components in [the main `App` component](https://github.com/jchavarri/jsoo-react-realworld-example-app/blob/0138bfedddc1e57237ffe9a9a53a07aea9f73bf6/src/app.ml#L20-L28) were commented, and then uncomment progressively, while running these commands on each step of the way:

 - Js\_of\_ocaml: `make build-prod && yarn webpack:analyze`
 - ReScript: `yarn build  && yarn webpack:analyze`